gabonator/DS203/Man/SerialOutput/readme.md

 ![Image](/gabonator/DS203/raw/master/Man/SerialOutput/images/photo_1.jpg)

-On this picture we can see how is the wire passd through the CN7 connector to the opposite side of board.
+On this picture we can see how is the wire passed through the CN7 connector to the opposite side of board.

 ![Image](/gabonator/DS203/raw/master/Man/SerialOutput/images/photo_2.jpg)